kulakovd/memowords/README.md

 # memowords

+The app is available at https://t.me/memowordsbot/app

-This is a telegram mini app that helps you to memorize words in a foreign language.
+This is a telegram mini app that helps you to memorize words in English language.
 It implements simplified SM2 algorithm for spaced repetition.
+Words appears with different frequency depending on how well you remember them.

+See `apps/memowords-backend/src/learning/learning.service.ts` for details on how the algorithm works.

+## Setup telegram bot (both for local development and production)

+Use [BotFather](https://t.me/botfather) to perform the following steps:
+1. Create a new bot
+2. Create web app
+3. For local development, use `https://memobot.dmku.local/` as URL for the app
+4. Setup menu button to open web app.
+For local development, use `https://memobot.dmku.local/`

 ## Local development